 This task consists of the visual and electrical inspection of connections related to the electrical connection (bond) of two or more structures.

 This task begins with identifying the location of the bond(s).
-This task ends with the collection of data.
+This task ends with the documenting of collected data.

+The performance of this covered task may require the performance of other covered tasks such as:

+Measure Structure-to-soil potentials (reference Task 1.1)

 This task does not include but may lead to the performance of other covered tasks such as:

 Repair or Replace Damaged Test Lead (reference Task 2.2).

 2.0 Knowledge Component